This site requires a more recent version of Adobe Flash Player to function properly.

 New Growth Markets

-In order to reduce its exposure to the declining traditional PC market, AMD intends to derive 40%-50% of its revenue from high growth markets, including semi-custom, ultra-low power client, professional graphics, dense server and embedded solutions in the next two to three years.
+In order to reduce its exposure to the declining traditional PC market, AMD intends to derive an increasing proportion of its revenue from high growth markets, including semi-custom, ultra-low power client, professional graphics, dense server and embedded solutions in the next few years.

-AMD devised a unified gaming strategy in March this year that addresses its plan to drive the gaming market across consoles, cloud platforms, tablets and PCs.
+AMD devised a unified gaming strategy in 2014 that addresses its plan to drive the gaming market across consoles, cloud platforms, tablets and PCs.
 It believes that gaming is one of the key pillars of its semi-custom chip business.

 AMD believes that it is effectively positioned to drive the next revolution in gaming and now powers all major next generation consoles including Sony’s PlayStation 4, Nintendo’s Wii U and Microsoft’s Xbox One.